-This Interpretation clarifies how to apply the recognition and measurement requirements in SB-FRS 12 when there is uncertainty over income tax treatments.
-In such a circumstance, an entity shall recognise and measure its current or deferred tax asset or liability applying the requirements in SB-FRS 12 based on taxable profit (tax loss), tax bases, unused tax credits and tax rates determined applying this Interpretation.
+4 This Interpretation clarifies how to apply the recognition and measurement requirements in SB-FRS 12 when there is uncertainty over income tax treatments.
+In such a circumstance, an entity shall recognise and measure its current or deferred tax asset or liability applying the requirements in SB-FRS 12 based on taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates determined applying this Interpretation.